bbauska/JS-svg/README.md

 lines on a chalkboard as punishment for his errant behavior.
 One of my favorites is featured in the following sketch.

-What we need to do first is include the following \<link\> in our HTML, so switch over to the index.html file and add the following line to the
+What we need to do first is include the following &lt;link&gt; in our HTML, so switch over to the index.html file and add the following line to the &lt;head&gt; section.
-\<head\> section.
 This calls in a Google font called Mynerve, which has the handwritten look we're going for.

 <pre>